 West Burlington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in West Burlington in 2010 was $22,708, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
-This equates to an annual income of $90,832 for a family of four.
+The per capita income in West Burlington in 2010 was $27,395, which is middle income relative to Iowa and the nation.
+This equates to an annual income of $109,580 for a family of four.
 However, West Burlington contains both very wealthy and poor people as well.

+West Burlington is a somewhat ethnically-diverse city.
 The people who call West Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Burlington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in West Burlington include Irish, English, Welsh, and Swedish.
+Important ancestries of people in West Burlington include German, Irish, English, Italian, and Swedish.

 The most common language spoken in West Burlington is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Italian and Tagalog.